nabinpoudyal3/CyMiniAna/README.md

 ### Event Loop

-The c++-based framework within CyMiniAna...
+The c++-based framework within CyMiniAna builds the event for each entry in the ROOT file.
+Physics objects (leptons, jets, etc.) are represented as structs within the framework (`interface/physicsObjects.h`).
+The `Event` object is passed between classes (`histogrammer`, `efficiency`, etc.) to share the event information.
+Other classes, such as those that build the dilepton ttbar system, are initialized from the `Event` class, provided with structs of physics objects, and return information back to the `Event` class.

-Setup `config/cmaConfig.txt` (or your configuration file) and make sure any and all text files are also setup correctly, e.g., text file that points to the list of root files you would like to process.
+Setup `config/cmaConfig.txt` (or your custom configuration file) and ensure any and all text files are also setup correctly, e.g., text file that points to the list of root files you would like to process.
 To run the event selection code: